When Do SAT Scores Come Out?

 Using Your Scores for Scholarships

 Your SAT scores can also be used to apply for scholarships.
-Many colleges and organizations offer scholarships based on SAT scores, so it’s important to research and apply for scholarships that you may be eligible for.
-Check with your high school guidance counselor or search online for scholarship opportunities that are based on SAT scores.
+Many colleges and organizations offer scholarships based on SAT test scores, so it’s important to research and apply for which colleges receive scholarships that have cross test scores that you may be eligible for.
+Check with your high school guidance counselor or search online for scholarship opportunities and colleges receive and that are based on SAT scores.

-It’s also important to note that some scholarships require a certain minimum score on the SAT, so make sure to check the requirements before applying.
-If you did not meet the minimum score requirement, you may want to consider retaking the SAT to improve your chances of receiving the scholarship.
+It’s also important to note that some scholarships require a certain minimum score on the SAT, so make sure to check the essay score requirements before applying.
+If you did not meet the other half of the minimum score requirements, consider retaking the full SAT score or exploring other scholarship opportunities that are not solely based on test scores.